-With the support of the Genesis Foundation, the Royal Court Theatre now enjoys a creative dialogue with hundreds of playwrights and theatre makers all over the world.
-Recent work includes workshops in Ukraine, Mexico, Nigeria, Russia and across the Middle East, in addition to long term relationships with playwrights in Brazil, France, Germany, India, Romania, Spain, Uganda, Chile, South Africa, Zimbabwe and many other countries.
-The Royal Court also stages this work, and since 1997 have produced dozens of full productions, staged readings and one-off events with the support of the Genesis Foundation.
+With the support of the Genesis Foundation, the Royal Court Theatre enjoyed a creative dialogue with hundreds of playwrights and theatre makers all over the world.
+This included workshops in Ukraine, Mexico, Nigeria, Russia and across the Middle East, in addition to long term relationships with playwrights in Brazil, France, Germany, India, Romania, Spain, Uganda, Chile, South Africa, Zimbabwe and many other countries.
+The Royal Court also staged this work, and since 1997 has produced dozens of full productions, staged readings and one-off events.

 A visualisation of International Playwrights: A Genesis Foundation Project’s activity from 2016 – 2018:

-For more information on the Royal Court Theatre’s international work, please visit www.royalcourttheatre.com/playwriting/international-playwriting
+For more information on the Royal Court Theatre’s international work, click here.

 - International Playwriting Residencies